Sydney Solstice has revealed its jam-packed program

 And Oxford Street is getting in on the Sydney Solstice magic too, with a street party in Paddington and north of 80 venues rolling out the red carpet with live music and delicious food and drink offerings.
 Hotel Harry transforms into ALTAR Danceteria, becoming one of Sydney Solstice’s premier late-night dancing destinations with genre-spanning parties and feasts happening over the two-week period.
 Upstairs at Bitter Phew you can celebrate all things fermentation with a two-week nod to funky brew

-Winter has never been hotter.
+Winter has never been hotter in Sydney town.
 Sign up for more deets and book tickets to select events over at www.sydneysolstice.com.